MicrosoftDocs/sql-docs/docs/big-data-cluster/app-deployment-extension.md

   - swagger
   - details

-If you click `Links`, you will see that you can access the `swagger.json` of your deployed app, so that write your own clients which call your app:
+If you click `Links`, you will see that you can access the `swagger.json` of your deployed app, so that you can write your own clients which call your app:

 ![Swagger](media/vs-extension/swagger.png)

+See [Consume applications on big data clusters](big-data-cluster-consume-apps.md) for more information.

 ### App Run